 - Work from home, where possible - particularly if in a vulnerable group.
 Your employer should support you to do this.

-- Avoid gatherings - even with friends and family.
+- Avoid mass gatherings - even with friends and family.
 Keep in touch using remote technology such as phone, internet, and social media.

 - Use online or telephone services to contact your GP or other essential services.